Comics studies: Composition studies

 In the field of composition studies, an interest in comics and graphic novels is growing, partially due to the work of comics theorists but also due to composition studies' growing focus on multimodality and visual rhetoric.
 Composition studies theorists are looking at comics as sophisticated texts, and sites of complex literacy.

 Gunther Kress defines multimodality as "the use of several semiotic modes in the design of a semiotic product or event, together with the particular way in which these mode are combined" or, more simply as "any text whose meanings are realized through more than one semiotic code".

-Kristie S. Fleckenstein sees the relationship between image and text as "mutually constitutive, mutually infused"—a relationship she names "imageword".
+Kristie S. Fleckenstein sees the relationship between image and text as "mutually constitutive, mutually infused", a relationship she names "imageword".
 Fleckenstein sees "imageword" as offering "a double vision of writing-reading based on [the] fusion of image and word, a double vision of literacy".

 Dale Jacobs sees the reading of comics as a form of "multimodal literacy or multiliteracy, rather than as a debased form of print literacy".
 According to Jacobs, comics can help educators to move "toward attending to multimodal literacies" that "shift our focus from print only to multiple modalities".
 He encourages educators to embrace a pedagogy that will give students skills to effectively negotiate these multiple modalities.

 Comics historiography

 Comics historiography (the study of the history of comics) studies the historical process through which comics became an autonomous art medium and an integral part of culture.
 An area of study is premodern sequential art; some scholars such as Scott McCloud consider Egyptian paintings and pre-Columbian American picture manuscripts to be the very first form of comics and sequential art.
-Another area of study is the 20th-century emergence of the subculture of comics readers and comicphilia, the passionate interest in comic books.
-(A person with a passionate interest in comics is informally called a comicphile or comics buff.)
+Another area of study is the 20th-century emergence of the subculture of comics reading, comic book collecting and comicphilia, the passionate interest in comic books.
+A person with a passionate interest in comics is informally called a comicphile or comics buff.

 The first attempts at comics historiography began in the United States in the 1940s with the work of Thomas Craven, Martin Sheridan, and Coulton Waugh.
 It was not until the mid-1960s, with the publication of Jules Feiffer's The Great Comic Book Heroes, that the field began to take root.
 Historiography became an accepted practice in the 1970s with the work of Maurice Horn, Jim Steranko, Ron Goulart, Bill Blackbeard, and Martin Williams.
 The late 1990s saw a wave of books celebrating American comics' centennial.
 Other notable writers on these topics include Will Jacobs, Gerard Jones, Rick Marschall, and R. C. Harvey.
+The 1990s also saw a growth of scholarly work on comics with new books from academics such as Martin Barker, David Kunzle, Thomas Inge, Joseph "Rusty" Witek, and Ian Gordon.